NiklasRosenstein/python-docspec/README.md

 * `docspec`: Python library to (de-) serialize Docspec JSON data and CLI.
-* `docspec-python`: Python library to parse Python source code into Docspec compatible JSON data using LibCST.
+* `docspec-python`: Python library to parse Python source code into Docspec compatible JSON data using `lib2to3`.
 * `docspec-docs`: Documentation of the Docspec JSON format.

 ---